 - Advice on loan options

 - Entrance and exit counseling

 - Repayment options

-- Debt management counseling

 SFS does its utmost to help students obtain funding for a quality education.
 Students are encouraged to pursue outside grants and scholarships.
 Representatives are happy to speak with both current and prospective AUA students.
 For more information, please email an SFS representative at financialaidservices@auamed.org.